nyamwea05/superheros/README.md

 Hero: Represents a hero and has many powers through HeroPower.
 Power: Represents a superpower and has many heroes through HeroPower.
 HeroPower: Represents the join table between heroes and powers, belonging to both.
 The models and their associations are set up in the respective model files.
-Refer to the code in app/models directory for more details.
+Refer to the code in the app/models directory for more details.

 Validations
 The Hero Tracker API applies the following validations to ensure data integrity: